KeatonMueller/polymonous/README.md

-# polytris
+# polymonous

-This is a small game I'm working on using the game engine Godot.
+This is a small game I'm working on to practice using the Godot game engine.

-It is in *very* early stages currently.
+It's a simple game about color matching and reaction times.